25 Most Frequently Asked Questions about Red Light Therapy

 20. Q. Is Pulsed Red Light Therapy better than Continuous Wave [non-pulsed]?

-• Better absorption of your skincare products for increased efficacy of your skincare
+• Improved penetration through your skin care products for maximum efficacy of your actives

 21. Q. Does Red Light Therapy encourage Facial hair?